dbt-labs/docs.getdbt.com/website/blog/2023-06-30-data-vault-2-0-with-dbt-cloud.md

 ### datavault4dbt

-At first glance, this fairly new open source package works in a similar fashion, especially the usage of the macros provides the same experience (apart from names of some of the parameters).
-Diving deeper into documentation however, we can see it provides a higher level of customisation thanks to many global variables, which alters the behaviour of macros.
+At first glance, this fairly new open source package works in a similar fashion, especially since the usage of the macros provides the same experience (apart from the names of some of the parameters).
+Diving deeper into documentation, however, we can see it provides a higher level of customization thanks to many global variables, which alters the behavior of macros.
 It also supports any type of source data - CDC, transient or persistent, it can handle it all.
-We suggest looking into this package if you have a deeper understanding of Data Vault and need a complex, customisable system.
+We suggest looking into this package if you have a deeper understanding of Data Vault and need a complex, customizable system.
 It’s good to be aware of the fact that this package is new, so there is a risk of hidden unresolved issues.

-### Customising the existing packages
+### Customizing the existing packages

-These two packages, AutomateDV and datavault4dbt, are the most popular approaches to building a Data Vault on dbt.
-However, sometimes these packages don’t quite match an organisation’s pre-existing Data Vault practices built with a different tool.
-At the surface, dbt looks quite simple, but deep down is extremely customisable: it’s possible to make minor modifications to the packages within your project using Jinja, which is a powerful templating language.
+These two packages, AutomateDV, and datavault4dbt, are the most popular approaches to building a Data Vault on dbt.
+However, sometimes these packages don’t quite match an organization’s pre-existing Data Vault practices built with a different tool.
+At the surface, dbt looks quite simple, but deep down is extremely customizable: it’s possible to make minor modifications to the packages within your project using Jinja, which is a powerful templating language.

-For example, some organisations choose different hashing algorithms to generate their Data Vault hash keys than what comes out-of-the-box with AutomateDV.
+For example, some organizations choose different hashing algorithms to generate their Data Vault hash keys than what comes out-of-the-box with AutomateDV.
 So to change that, you can add a [dbt macro](https://docs.getdbt.com/docs/build/jinja-macros#macros) called [default__hash_alg_md5](https://github.com/Datavault-UK/automate-dv/blob/3db7cc285e110ae6976d0afe7a93adf9b776b449/macros/supporting/hash_components/select_hash_alg.sql#L32C1-L36) to your project with the custom logic you want.
 Much of the package logic can be overridden in this way to suit your needs.

 ### Build your own system

-Every project is different and needs its own set of features, special treatments tailored to your data or performance tuning mechanisms.
+Every project is different and needs its own set of features, special treatments tailored to your data, or performance tuning mechanisms.
 Because of this, for any long term, high priority data warehouse solutions we at [Infinite Lambda](https://infinitelambda.com/) recommend working on your own templating system.
-It needs significant engineering effort before an actual implementation (and bug fixing during), but you’ll save the time later thanks to knowing where to look for a potential issue.
-If you are not comfortable creating such a system from scratch, you can always start with one of above open-source packages and build on them once you hit its limits.
+It needs significant engineering effort before an actual implementation (and bug fixing during), but you’ll save time later thanks to knowing where to look for a potential issue.
+If you are not comfortable creating such a system from scratch, you can always start with one of the above open-source packages and build on them once you hit its limits.

 We at Infinite Lambda treat data quality very seriously and we push for high test coverage as well as overall data governance in every project.
 With the experience from multiple projects, we developed two data quality dbt packages, which can help business users raise trust in your data.

-Within the [dq_tools](https://hub.getdbt.com/infinitelambda/dq_tools/latest/) _package, we aim for simple storing test results and visualisation of these in a BI dashboard.
-Leveraging this tool can help with making sure your system behaves in an expected way, all in a visual format of dashboard built on your favourite BI tool. [dq_vault](https://hub.getdbt.com/infinitelambda/dq_vault/latest/) package provides an overview of data quality for all Data Vault models in your dbt project.
+Within the [dq_tools](https://hub.getdbt.com/infinitelambda/dq_tools/latest/) _package, we aim for simple storing test results and visualization of these in a BI dashboard.
+Leveraging this tool can help with making sure your system behaves in an expected way, all in a visual format of dashboard built on your favorite BI tool. [dq_vault](https://hub.getdbt.com/infinitelambda/dq_vault/latest/) package provides an overview of data quality for all Data Vault models in your dbt project.
 Complex as it is, Data Vault projects need detailed test coverage to make sure there are no holes in the system.
 This tool helps with governing your testing strategy and being able to identify issues very quickly.

-To help you get started, we have created a template GitHub project you can utilise to understand basic principles of building Data Vault with dbt Cloud using one of the abovementioned packages.
+To help you get started, we have created a template GitHub project you can utilize to understand the basic principles of building Data Vault with dbt Cloud using one of the abovementioned packages.
 But if you need help building your Data Vault, get in touch.

 <Lightbox src="/img/blog/2023-06-30-data-vault-2-0-with-dbt-cloud/data-dungeon-meme.jpeg" width="85%" title="Don't let your friends make a data dungeon" />

 ### Entity Relation Diagrams (ERDs) and dbt

-There are a few open source packages to visualise the entities in your Data Vault built with dbt.
+There are a few open source packages to visualize the entities in your Data Vault built with dbt.
 I recommend checking out the [dbterd ](https://dbterd.datnguyen.de/1.2/index.html) which turns your [dbt relationship data quality checks](https://docs.getdbt.com/docs/build/tests#generic-tests) into an ER diagram.

 ## Summary

-By leveraging the building blocks of Data Vault, organisations can build data warehouses that are adaptable to changing business requirements, promote data quality and integrity, and enable efficient data management and analytics.
+By leveraging the building blocks of Data Vault, organizations can build data warehouses that are adaptable to changing business requirements, promote data quality and integrity, and enable efficient data management and analytics.
 This in turn drives better decision-making, competitive advantage and business growth.

 Choosing the right methodology for building your data warehouse is crucial for your system’s capabilities in the long run.
-If you are exploring Data Vault and want to learn more, Infinite Lambda can help you make the right call for your organisation.
+If you are exploring Data Vault and want to learn more, Infinite Lambda can help you make the right call for your organization.